 Several times a year I am approached by people who want to become a Realtor.
 Many of them think it's a great way to supplement their income while they keep their day job.
 A lot of others are interested in a career change.
 I decided to type this blog to save myself time.
 Each time I'm asked I'll simply send the inquiring person a link back to this post.
-So, with that said, grab your favorite beverage and read below, because you're about to get heavy dosage of what it's like to start a real estate career.
+So, with that said, grab your favorite beverage and read below, because you're about to get a heavy dosage of what it's like to start a real estate career.

 1. PASSING THE EXAM is easy.
 Creating a business with real income is a different story.